Frequently Asked Questions

 How powerful is Warm Waves?

-Warm Waves is a very powerful under floor heating system at 140 watts per square meter (13 watts per square foot).
+Warm Waves is the most powerful under floor heating system allowed by the National Electric Code at 150 watts per square meter (14 watts per square foot).
 The more powerful the heater, the quicker the flooring surface warms and the less time the power needs to be supplied to the film.

 Can I use Warm Waves for heating my whole house, or should I just install it in areas that need extra heat?